 - Faith in God for Boys, Faith in God for Girls, free from store.lds.org.
 Take particular note of “My Gospel Standards” on the back.
 This is basically “For the Strength of Youth” for Primary children.
 Refer to it often as you teach related principles.

 - Scouting – Primary’s Final Frontier.
 Demystify the Cub Scouting and 11-year-old Scouting programs in this informative post, complete with a fill-in-the-blanks orientation letter to give to parents.
+(Yes, Scouting will be replaced with a new Church achievement program in 2020 – but finish strong and don’t plateau!)

 - Staffing – Primary’s #1 ongoing challenge.
 Read these ideas about effectively working with priesthood leaders to keep Primary staffed.